SmogDr/edar_coursebook/docs/02-rprog1.md

 ```

 If you mix classes when you create the vector, R will coerce all the elements
-to most generic of the elements' classes:
+to most generic class of the included elements:

 ```r